runette/gdal/doc/source/api/csharp/index.rst

 Supported platforms
 -------------------

-Currently the interface is compilable on and supports:
+Currently the interface supports:

-* the various Win32 and Win64 platforms targeting the Microsoft.NET and the MONO frameworks,
+* the various Win32 and Win64 platforms using .NET and the MONO frameworks,
-* GNU Linux/OSX systems using the MONO framework, and
+* GNU Linux/OSX systems using the .NET and the MONO framework, and
 * Unity systems on Windows, OSX and Linux (currently only the MONO framework and not IL2CPP).

 Getting GDAL for C#